LOOKING BACK ON 40 YEARS OF PRIESTHOOD:

 I’m very glad to be having my special anniversary here at St. Michael in Canfield.
 This is a wonderful parish for all the reasons I’ve mentioned.
 When I came here I never expected to stay 18 years.
 At that time the Diocese had term limits of 12 years, so I expected to move on after that.
 But Bishop Tobin changed that policy.
 And I’m very glad he did; I love it here.
 A big part of it for me is that the parishioners have been very supportive of me and that has been very helpful.
 It’s just a great parish overall and it’s doing well.
 Everybody thinks this is a big rich parish, but we are not.
 We’re not poor either.
 We are paying our bills and keeping up with everything, and we are paying off the Family Life Center.
 But we don’t have a big savings account.
 Last year we operated in the red and a large part of that was the expense of replacing the piazza, but that had to be done.

 And I’m especially glad to be having my reception in the Family Life Center.
 That was a dream of mine and of many of our parishioners.
 We had outgrown our meeting spaces and ministry areas.
 That was a real accomplishment for the whole parish.

 Now that you mention the Family Life Center, it’s interesting that your fascination with watching the building of St. Christine’s sparked your interest in the priesthood and now at St. Michael you were able to be involved with building such a great facility here.
 It’s like you came full circle.

 You know, that’s very true.

 Thank you, Father, for taking the time for this interview.
 I know that the St. Michael parish community joins me in congratulating you on your 40th anniversary.
 We are grateful for your 18 years of service to our parish and ask our Heavenly Father to bless you as you celebrate this milestone.

---Mary Pullin, Website Committee
+--Mary Pullin, Website Manager